boefraty74/PowerBI-visuals/RVisualTutorial/TutorialFunnelPlot/README.md

 Explore _"dependencies.json"_ and pay attention to names of R-packages listed there.

 Explore _"script.r"_ and pay attention to its structure.
 You may open and run it in RStudio.
 It does not use external input.
 You will find that it creates and saves _"out.html"_ file.
-This file have to be self-content (without external dependencies) and defines graphics inside HTML widget.
+The file will have to be self-contained (without external dependencies) and defines graphics inside HTML widget.

 To help `htmlWidgets` users we also provide R-utilities in _"r_files"_ [folder](chapter4_RHTMLCustomVisual/funnelRHTMLvisual_v01/r_files) to help with conversion of `plotly` or `widget` object into self-content HTML.
 Note that this version of R-powered visual supports `source` command (unlike previous types of visuals) and we will use it to make code more readable.